Tropical cyclones in 2025: April

-The factors that begin to inhibit Southern Hemisphere cyclone formation in March are even more pronounced in April, with the average number of storms formed being hardly half that of March.
-However, even this limited activity exceeds the activity in the Northern Hemisphere, which is rare, with the exception of the Western Pacific basin.
-All Pacific typhoon seasons between 1998 and 2016 saw activity between January and April, although many of these seasons saw only weak tropical depressions.
-By contrast, only two Atlantic hurricane seasons during those years saw tropical cyclone formation during that period.
-With the combination of the decreasing temperatures in the Southern Hemisphere and the still-low temperatures in the Northern Hemisphere, April and May tend to be the least active months worldwide for tropical cyclone formation.

-April 2025 was an example of this phenomenon, seeing four storms forming, three being named.
+April was a very inactive month, being the least active month of the year, with four storms forming, three of which were named.
 The month started off in the Australian basin with the formation of Cyclone Errol, which would later become the first Category 5 equivalent cyclone of the year, and was the strongest cyclone of the month.
 Following that was the formation of Tropical Low 30U.
 In the South Pacific basin, Cyclone Tam formed and briefly impacted Vanuatu.
 On April 20, Kanto formed, become the first subtropical cyclone in the South-west Indian Ocean since subtropical storm Issa in April 2022.